Recruiting for non-recruiters made simple

 • Technical recruiters

-Headhunters are recruiters who mainly focus on finding senior talent, typically for advanced roles that require more experience (senior developer, CFO) and other executive positions.
+Headhunters are recruiters who mainly focus on finding senior tech experts, typically for advanced tech roles that require more experience (senior developer, chief financial officer) and other executive positions.

 General recruiters include personnel who handle the recruiting process for various fields, disciplines, and niches.
-For example, they could conduct hires for the marketing and financial departments or even find fitting job seekers to fill their own ranks (human resources, hiring department).
+For example, they could conduct the whole recruitment for the marketing and financial departments or even find fitting job seekers to fill their own ranks (human resources, or another department responsible for final decisions with new members).

 Technical recruiters are professionals who understand the job they’re hiring for on a level the prospective candidates should understand.
 They usually have multiple years of experience in a particular field and ample familiarity with specific technologies, frameworks, or systems related to the open position.